 Being overweight or obese can generate health problems such as metabolic syndrome, type II diabetes, heart disease, and hormonal imbalances which perpetuate further weight gain.
-If you are overweight you most likely have food addiction, food cravings, and stress related eating which are likely to fuel your weight gain and make it hard for you to lose weight.
+If you are overweight you most likely have food addiction, food cravings, and stress related eating which are likely to fuel your weight gain and make it harder for you to lose weight.

 Behavior such as overeating can be modified through behavior change techniques that are taught during behavioral therapy of intervention.
 Behavioral intervention for weight loss seeks to change compulsive eating habits.
 Behavioral intervention includes meeting with groups and a specialist multiple times a month to learn how to better control your eating impulses for effective weight loss.
 These behavioral interventions include self-monitoring, problem-solving, goal-setting, and relapse prevention.
 The techniques train individuals to have a daily calorie intake goal of 1200-1800.
 The intervention programs will also teach you to reduce your fat intake to less than 30% of the calories you eat.